 B01.1.1.
-IFS Component Plan of IDP
+IFS Requirements and Documents

-- Applicable N/A Has large graphics to include (800px x 440px) - Applicable N/A Has small graphics to include (250px x 188px) - 1.
-Maintain this Installation Facilities Standards (IFS) as a Component Plan of the base's Installation Development Plan (IDP).
+- Applicable N/A Large graphics do not apply

+- Applicable N/A Small graphics do not apply

+- 1. Maintain this Installation Facilities Standards (IFS) as a Component Plan of the base's Installation Development Plan (IDP).